aeturrell/coding-for-economists/wrkflow-version-control.md

 (wrkflow-version-control)=
 # Version Control

 In this chapter, you're going to learn about version control.
-This will enable you to keep track of any code you write, down to the lin, following best software development practices.
+This will enable you to keep track of any code you write, down to the line, following best software development practices.
 It can be a challenging topic as it requires a different mindset to the one you're probably used to where you just save a file.
 But I promise you that it's worth it---and it will really help you ensure that your analysis is reproducible, and easily packaged up into a replication packet.

-This chapter has benefitted from a wide range of sources, including [Research Software Engineering with Python](https://merely-useful.tech/py-rse/), the free online book [Pro Git](https://git-scm.com/book/en/v2), and the Alan Turing Institute's [Research Software Engineering with Python](https://alan-turing-institute.github.io/).
+This chapter has benefitted from a wide range of sources, including [Research Software Engineering with Python](https://merely-useful.tech/py-rse/), the free online book [Pro Git](https://git-scm.com/book/en/v2), Grant McDermott's [ever excellent notes](https://raw.githack.com/uo-ec607/lectures/master/02-git/02-Git.html#1), and the Alan Turing Institute's [Research Software Engineering with Python](https://alan-turing-institute.github.io/).

 ## What is version control?

 Version control means keep tracking of the versions of the assets (code, data, models) that you are working with to produce analysis.
-In this chapter, we'll mainly be looking at version control for code (and text such as latex), but if you're working with data or models that are changing a lot, there are technologies for version control of data and models (for example, [DVC](https://dvc.org/) and [pachyderm](https://www.pachyderm.com/)) too.
+In this chapter, we'll mainly be looking at version control for plain text files (this includes code but also other text files, such as latex files).

+Note that, if you're working with data or models that are changing a lot, there are technologies for version control of data and models (for example, [DVC](https://dvc.org/) and [pachyderm](https://www.pachyderm.com/)) too---but we don't cover these here.

-When coders talk about version control though, they're usually referring to the ability records changes to a file or set of files over time.
+When coders talk about version control, they're usually referring to the ability to record changes to a file or set of files over time.
 Furthermore, they're usually talking about a specific technology for version control---a programme called git, that we'll see more of later in the chapter.

 You should also know right up front that there's a distinction between git---the tool that can do version control, and GitHub---a central repository that can save the record of your version history on the cloud.

-Version control as we'll see it in this chapter works at the project-folder level, keeping everything you need for one project in one structure called a *repository*.

 One of the most important things to get your head around with version control is that it offers **much more** than Dropbox or Google Drive.
 Those do not offer you: